EnhancedNetwork/TOHE-Docs/Resources.md

 - `BanList.txt`: A list of friendcodes that will be unable to join your lobby.
 - `Default_Teamplate.txt`: This is the Default TOHE Template file.
 If you wish to reset your templates to default, You can use this.
 (No idea why it says Teamplate.)
 - `DenyName.txt`: A list of names that will be filtered out of the game.
 - `Moderators.txt`: A list of friendcodes that will receive a nice Moderator tag (editable via `...\Among Us\Language\english.dat`) as well as permissions to moderate your lobby (such as using the commands near the top of the page).
 Only grant users you trust these permissions!
-(NOTE: `english.dat` is only if you are on the English Translation of base game Among Us.
-If you are using another Translation, please rename the english part to the translation you are using. (ie: `Spanish.dat/SChinese.dat/Latam.dat`/so on.)
-A list of all base game supported translations can be found on the [Resources](./Resources.html) Page.)
+(NOTE: There is a new system to give out VIP/Permissions)
 - `template.txt`: You can modify the `welcome` and `onMeeting` messages here.
 You can also add custom templates here as well following the same format as `welcome` & `onMeeting` use.
 - `VIP-List.txt`: A list of friendcodes that will be given a sweet VIP tag (editable via `...\Among Us\Language\english.dat`) as well as permissions to change their name color.
-(NOTE: `english.dat` is only if you are on the English Translation of base game Among Us.
-If you are using another Translation, please rename the english part to the translation you are using. (ie: `Spanish.dat/SChinese.dat/Latam.dat`/so on.)
-A list of all base game supported translations can be found on the [Resources](./Resources.html) Page.)
+(NOTE: There is a new system to give out VIP/Permissions)
 - `WhiteList.txt`: A list of friendcodes that will be exempt from blacklisted platforms, along with level requirements.

 > From: The Enhanced Network + Compiling: NotPyro404